Lord-Chronos/URL-Shortener/readme.md

 # Setup
 ## Database
-The application requires a MongoDB database to store the URLs and short URLs.
+The application requires a MongoDB database to store the original and short URLs.
 One way to set this up is by using Docker with the following command:

 `$ docker run --name mongo-url -d -p 27017:27017 mongo:latest    `